museumcomputernetwork/mcn-2020-git-haiku/index.md

-The summer grasses.
+The first day of the year:
-fell in silent dawn, spilling
+quick unexpected frog
-Over the orchid
+Can she edit this?